frc-4931/fedora-installs/README.md

 * Files
 * Text Editor
 * System Monitor
+* Fritzing
-* Help
+* Arduino

 Log out and the machine should be ready to give to the team member.
-When then get the machine, have them follow [these instructions](http://github.com/frc-4931/fedora-installs/utilities/README.md).
+When then get the machine, have them follow [these instructions](https://github.com/frc-4931/fedora-installs/blob/master/utilities/README.md).